IceCreamYou/THREE.Terrain/README.md

 ### More

-Many other utilities are provided, for example for compositing different terrain generation methods; creating islands, cliffs, canyonjs, and plateaus;
+Many other utilities are provided, for example for compositing different terrain generation methods; creating islands, cliffs, canyons, and plateaus;
 manually influencing the terrain's shape at different locations; different kinds of smoothing; and more.
-These will be documented online soon.
-In the mean time, these features are all fully documented in the [source code](https://github.com/IceCreamYou/THREE.Terrain/blob/gh-pages/build/THREE.Terrain.js).
+These features are all fully documented in the [source code](https://github.com/IceCreamYou/THREE.Terrain/blob/gh-pages/build/THREE.Terrain.js).
 Additionally, you can create custom methods for generating terrain or affecting other processes.
-How to do so will also be documented soon.
-A writeup on how it all works under the hood is in order as well.

 There is also a [simulation](https://github.com/IceCreamYou/THREE.Terrain/tree/gh-pages/statistics)